 How is electricity generated using hydrogen?

-“Hydrogen has the potential to act as a storage medium for times when you have excess generation from renewables, such as wind,” said Robert Gibson, Strategy Manager.
+“Hydrogen has the potential to act as a storage medium for times when you have excess generation from renewables, such as wind,” said Robert Gibson, Senior Analysis Manager.
 “It would be produced via electrolysis, stored - potentially in large volumes for extended periods of time - and then when there is a requirement for additional electricity, the hydrogen could be used in a hydrogen-powered power station.”

 Electrolysis can also offer flexibility to the network when it becomes congested during peak periods of generation by renewables.

 “Electricity can be converted to hydrogen if there’s network congestion and then either transported to be used elsewhere in the country or stored until needed at a later date,” explains Robert.
-“You could even leverage existing natural gas infrastructure and pipe it straight to homes and businesses.
+“You could even leverage existing natural gas infrastructure and pipe it straight to homes and businesses.”

 For transport, there are already cars that run on hydrogen fuel cells.
 Japan has almost 100 public hydrogen refuelling stations, allowing you to fill up your car just as you would with petrol or diesel.
 Other countries including Germany and the US also have hydrogen stations.

-“I’d say hydrogen fuel is promising for heavy good vehicles,” said Robert.
+“I’d say hydrogen fuel is promising for heavy good vehicles,” says Robert.
 “It’s more energy dense and can be offer quicker refuelling than electric.
 But they’re also building electric HGVs so there’ll be competition.
 In all our future energy scenarios, we look at the whole range.”

 The potential for hydrogen supply is explained fully in our Future Energy Scenarios (FES) Publication.